cmsc330fall24/fall2024/projects/project1.md

 # Part 2: Recursive Functions

-Implement the following functions using recursion.
+Implement the following functions **using recursion**.
 You will lose points if this rule is not followed.
-If you create a recursive helper function, the main function that calls the recursive helper does not have to be recursive/have the `rec` keyword in its function header.
+If you create a recursive helper function, the main function that calls the recursive helper does not have to have the `rec` keyword in its function header.

 #### `fibonacci n`